maarten-pennings/C64-bouncingbox/README.md

 And the size?
 Windows reports a file size of 597 bytes for `box13.prg`.
 That is the file size, including the header, for a loadable PRG file.
-That header is small compare to e.g. the header of an EXE file on windows;
+That header is small compared to e.g. the header of an EXE file on windows;
-it is only a two byte load address.
+it is only a 2-byte load address.
 In-memory the program is therefore 595 bytes.
 This is consistent with what we see in the list file: it starts at $0801 and ends at $0A53, so it occupies $0A53+1-$0801 = 595 bytes.

 This program is more than twice the size of what Robin had in BASIC (278 bytes).
 Of course, size was not my goal.
 Secondly, this program has more features.
-But I believe the biggest factor is that in BASIC you rely on ROM libraries, like division and multiplication `INT(T/B)*B`, which we have written in full in the assembler variant.
+I believe the biggest factor is that in BASIC you use ROM libraries, like division and multiplication `INT(T/B)*B`, which we have written in full in the assembler variant.